List of Hollows in Bleach: Cloning Arrancar

+Unnamed Female Arrancar

+The unnamed female Arrancar runs the Giant Hollow Fortress when attacking Karakura Town twice.
+She fought the Karakura-Raizer team twice.
+The first time was when the female Arrancar retreated upon being defeated by Chizuru.
+The second time had her creating Michel to help her.
+When Michel was slain, she threw her Zanpakutō towards the TV screen which caused damages to her Giant Hollow Fortress.

+The unnamed female Arrancar is voiced by Ayumi Fujimura in the original Japanese version and by Colleen O'Shaughnessey in the English dub.

-Ebern Azgiaro
+Asguiaro Ebern

-Ebern Azgiaro (アズギアロ・イーバーン, Azugiaro Ībān) is one of the Wandenreich's Arrancar soldiers.
+Asguiaro Ebern (アズギアロ・イーバーン, Azugiaro Ībān) is one of the Wandenreich's Arrancar soldiers.
 Though an Arrancar, Ebern possesses the same abilities as a Quincy with a medallion that can steal the Bankai of a Soul Reaper.
 After confronting Ichigo with the medallion not having effect, Ebern returns to the Wandenreich's base of operation where he ended up in an argument with Luders Friegen.
 After killing Luders, the Wandenreich's leader Yhwach kills him for having served his purpose while declaring him as only a foundation stone for their goals.

-He is voiced by Wataru Komada in the japanese version of anime and by Andreas Beckett in the english version.
+He is voiced by Wataru Komada in the original Japanese version of anime and by Andreas Beckett in the English dub.

 Luders Friegen

 Luders Friegen (リューダス・フリーゲン, Ryūdasu Furīgen) is one of the Wandenreich's Arrancar soldiers.
 Though an Arrancar, he possed the same abilities of a Quincy.
 Luders led six Wandenreich soldiers into invading the Seireitei.
 Before retreating, Luders tells Yamamoto that the Soul Society will be destroyed in five days by the Wandenreich.
 Upon returning to the Wandenreich base, Luders argues with Ebern until the Wandenreich's leader Yhwach arrives and severs Luders' arm stating that he doesn't like conflict.
 After a conversation, and Luders having served his purpose, Yhwach kills him.

-He is voiced by Daiki Hamano in the japanese version of anime and by Mick Lauer in the english version.
+He is voiced by Daiki Hamano in the original Japanese version of anime and by Mick Lauer in the English dub.